Healthy Homes Assessment Pukerua Bay

 Insulation Pukerua Bay

-The "R" refers to thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 Find out all the details about this Healthy Homes insulation standard.